belle2/basf2/analysis/doc/FullEventInterpretation.rst

 Tips and Tricks
 ***************

-In this concluding section of running FEI training on grid, a few tips and tricks are given, such that you get a better feeling what to expect from the workflow and which pitfalls you may encounter, especially when running on grid.
+In this concluding section of running FEI training on the grid, a few tips and tricks are given, such that you get a better feeling what to expect from the workflow and which pitfalls you may encounter, especially when running on the grid.

 * In general, you should always test the setup locally before submitting it to the grid.
 Therefore, please adapt your steering file equivalent to `B_generic_train.py <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/B_generic_train.py>`_ in such a way, that you would be able to run it both locally (potentially with a development version of `basf2`) and on the grid (using an official `basf2` release).
 * To test the workflow on the grid in a fast way, you can construct the dataset list provided to the ``gbasf2_input_dslist`` setting using individual file paths as content instead of dataset paths, and setting the maximum number of events to a small value, e.g. 10.
-There are several possibilitis to do that.
-You can either set it directly for the ``FEIAnalysisTask`` using the ``max_event`` task parameter (see `b2luigi documentation <https://b2luigi.readthedocs.io/en/latest/>`_), or extend the setting ``gbasf2_basf2opt`` from ``"-l ERROR"`` to ``"-l ERROR --events 10"``.
+There are several possibilities to do that.
+You can either set it directly for the ``FEIAnalysisTask`` using the ``max_event`` task parameter (see `b2luigi documentation <https://b2luigi.readthedocs.io/en/latest/>`_), or extend the setting ``gbasf2_basf2opt`` from ``"-l ERROR"`` to ``"-l ERROR -n 10"``.
 The training itself will then have no meaning, since too few events for training, but you would be able to test the technical setup with that approach.
-* To run instances of ``FEIAnalysisTask`` efficiently on grid, you should prepare yourself well for that.
+* To run instances of ``FEIAnalysisTask`` efficiently on the grid, you should prepare yourself well for that.

     * You should make sure, that the datasets you would like to process are available on as many sites as possible.
 In that way you would also increase the number of potential computing nodes on the grid that you can use.
-    * In case you would like to perform a central FEI training, which will then be provided centrally and used by several analysis groups, it would be good, that your jobs will get an increased priority on grid to allow you to get the resources you need faster.
+    * In case you would like to perform a central FEI training, which will then be provided centrally and used by several analysis groups, it would be good, that your jobs will get an increased priority on the grid to allow you to get the resources you need faster.
-    * If you do not trust some computing sites, or you trust only a few, you can make use of ``gbasf2_additional_params`` setting of `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ to bann some sites (``"--banned_site <SITE-1,SITE-2>"``) or specify sites you would like to run on (``"--site <SITE-1,SITE-2>"``).
+    * If you do not trust some computing sites, or you trust only a few, you can make use of ``gbasf2_additional_params`` setting of `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ to ban some sites (``"--banned_site <SITE-1,SITE-2>"``) or specify sites you would like to run on (``"--site <SITE-1,SITE-2>"``).
 The value of the parameter ``gbasf2_additional_params`` will then be passed to `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_.

 * Although the workflow is (more or less) automatic, you are strongly advised to have a look at its progress regularly and check, whether everything is done correctly and do not run it as a black box.
-* Please expect, that problems may arise during the process, because of (possible temporarily) bad state of sites, failing downloads due to connection problems etc. Individual jobs may need to be resubmittedseveral times until they are finished successfully.
+* Please expect, that problems may arise during the process, because of (possible temporarily) bad state of sites, failing downloads due to connection problems etc. Individual jobs may need to be resubmitted several times until they are finished successfully.
-* In case you encounter problems specific to `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_, do not hesitate to ask experts on `comp-users-forum <https://lists.belle2.org/sympa/info/comp-users-forum>`_ mailing list.
+* In case you encounter problems specific to `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_, do not hesitate to ask experts on the `comp-users-forum <https://lists.belle2.org/sympa/info/comp-users-forum>`_ mailing list.

 Possible Improvements
 *********************

-Some ideas of improvements of the workflow constructed to run FEI training on grid will be given below.
+Some ideas of improvements of the workflow constructed to run the FEI training on the grid will be given below.

 The Problem of Too Long Runtimes
 --------------------------------